KitsuneHorizon/GRUs-Minions-Capstone/README.md

   * **pyTorch.py**
     This script demonstrates the use of PyTorch for image manipulation, aiming to sharpen images and enhance the quality of text extraction via OCR.

+  * **NLP_test.ipynb**
+    Jupyter notebook used to experiment with various NLP techniques such as tokenization, named entity recognition (NER), and more.
+This is an interactive environment for exploring text analysis workflows.

+  * **NLP_Test.py**
+    Python script that automates the NLP processes from `NLP_test.ipynb` and is designed for larger datasets.
+It performs tasks such as tokenization, stopword removal, and NER for unstructured text data.

+  * **Translate Team 1.py**
+    Script that handles the translation of text from Chinese to English using the `googletrans` package.
+It's part of the preprocessing step for multilingual text sources.

      _Additional Python scripts will be developed and added as the project progresses._

 ### Dependencies